devraven-io/docs/docs/account-settings/global-alert-settings.md

 :::info

-Every monitor by default has notifications enabled to **Global Alert Channels**.
+Every monitor by default sends notifications to enabled channels in your Workspace.
 You can choose to disable notifications from individual monitors by changing confguration in **Notification Settings** section for the monitor.

 :::